qmolabucr/qntenna/README.txt

 calculation.
 To save to a different directory use the following argument:
 > python qnttenna.py spectra\NREL-etr-visible.txt -sf PATH\TO\SAVE\DIRECTORY

-In addition to qnttenna.py three other python scripts were included
+In addition to qnttenna.py four other python scripts were included

 - blackbody_qnttenna.py : A script that calculates and displays the results for a blackbody spectrum.
 Use this to test the installation, as follows: